24th March: Coronavirus: Following Government guidelines, The Brain Charity's building is now closed until further notice.

 - You can also read our employment FAQ and our list of employment links.

-- We can also refer you to specialist legal advice.
+- We can also refer you to specialist legal advice should you require it.

 Cluster Headache and employment

 - If you suffer from Cluster Headache you could provide some of this information to your employer.
 You can provide them with copies of the information from our website or from OUCH, the Cluster Headache charity.
 We also have information about Cluster Headache in our library and information centre.

 About Our Funders: ESF

 The Directions project is receiving funding from the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
 The Department for Work and Pensions (and in London the intermediate body Greater London Authority) is the Managing Authority for the England European Social Fund programme.
 Established by the European Union, the European Social Fund helps local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regeneration.
 For more information visit www.gov.uk/european-growth-funding.